jdsandifer/blog/ideas/plethora-of-programming-languages.md

 category: "Software Development"
 ---

-## The Beginnings of Software Development
-In 1957, a programming language called FORTRAN started to take off as the first commercially successful language for software development.
-And with it, a new field of possibilities opened up.

-But that was only 62 years ago.
-That’s less than one lifetime.
-Two generations.
-In the grand scheme of things, not very long ago.

-So I feel good about the fact that my first venture into programming was about twenty years ago.
-I’ve been involved with software development for almost a third of its existence!

-Here’s my story:

 ## My First Programming Language
 At some point after I learned to read, but before middle school, I took an interest in computers and used my dad's IBM PC - [this one](https://en.wikipedia.org/wiki/Influence_of_the_IBM_PC_on_the_personal_computer_market#/media/File:IBM_PC_5150.jpg) -